 But with the popularity of these tests come many questions.
-Namely: what’s the difference between clinical genetic testing and DTC genome testing kits like 23andMe?
+Namely: what’s the difference between clinical genetic testing and DTC genome testing kits?

 Here’s what you need to know.

 How DNA Testing Works